rNLKJA/legendary-succotash/Tensorflow Installation Guidance/README.md

 ![Config env variable](./img/config_env_var3.png)

+This is the pop up window you should have.

 ![Config env variable](./img/config_env_var4.png)

+Double click to edit the path variable.

 ![Config env variable](./img/config_env_var5.png)

+Click add button on the top right corner to add your cuda paths!

 ```plantText
 # if you download the same package as I do, then the following path should be the same.